oemof/tespy/doc/tespy_modules/components.rst

 The connections connected to your component are available as a list in :code:`self.inl` and :code:`self.outl` respectively.
-Optional equations should only be applied, if the paramter has been specified by the user.
+Optional equations should only be applied, if the parameter has been specified by the user.

 .. code:: python